 The work of the Planning Assessment Commission is often complex and contentious.
 The Planning Assessment Commission is committed to sound governance and management of personal interests.
 In addition to the Commissions Code of Conduct, the Commission has adopted policies governing the management of personal interests and conflict of interest matters.
 To access these policies, please click on the links below.

 Lynelle Briggs AO, Chair, has a distinguished career in public administration, policy, strategy, regulation and operations.
 Areas of expertise include: transport, infrastructure, health and safety, insurance, superannuation, and public sector ethics, leadership and governance.
-She is currently an Independent Director of Maritime Super, Chair of the General Insurance Code Governance Committee, Chair of ASIO’s Audit and Risk Committee and a Councillor on the Council of the Royal Australian College of Government Practices.
+She is currently an Independent Director of Maritime Super, Chair of the General Insurance Code Governance Committee and an Independent Director of Goodstart Early Learning.
 Lynelle is the former Australian Public Service Commissioner, former Deputy Secretary in the Federal Department of Transport and Regional Services, and former CEO of Medicare.
 She has been Chair of the Planning Assessment Commission since 2014.

 Paul Forward has over 40 years of senior level experience in both the private and public sectors, including the Tertiary Sector with specific experience in transport, water industries and land use planning.
 He is a qualified economist and town planner, with postgraduate qualifications in both disciplines, with a Master of Commerce (Economics from UNSW) and a Master of Science (Planning from the University of London).
 He commenced his career as a Lecturer in Economics at UNSW, was Chief Executive of the Roads and Traffic Authority for six years, and was a Principle at Evans and Peck from 2006 to 2013.
 He has held various other positions including Chair of AUSTROADS, Chair of AgriBio (the Bio Science Research Centre based at La Trobe University) and Executive Director at Sydney Water.
 He has been a member of the Planning Assessment Commission since 2012.